DavidA123777/API-APP-V2/README.md

 Each team member has authored at least one pull request (PR) containing a feature with an API call.
 All code changes were made using the feature branch workflow, app is deployed on Netlify.
 Each PR received at least one approval from a teammate before being merged and we actively reviewed and contributed to each other's PRs because the Lally Enthusiasts support each other through thick and thin.
 - The repository link is https://github.com/DavidA123777/API-APP-V2.git
-- The website link is [insert netlify link here]
+- The website (deployed on netlify instead of github pages) link is https://main--enchanting-kashata-808130.netlify.app/